AIMultipleAIMultiple

 5. AI in IoT and OT security

-AI is increasingly used to monitor IoT/OT networks, learning the normal communications between devices, and detecting anomalies that could signal a cyberattack or malfunction.
+AI is increasingly used to monitor IoT/OT networks, learning the regular communications between devices, and detecting anomalies that could signal a cyberattack or malfunction.
 This is crucial for preventing disruptions, since attacks on IoT/OT can cause physical damage or downtime (for example, altering sensor readings or hijacking industrial controllers).

 Real-life example: Smart-city deployment and AI-enhanced IoT sensors